adrianbeer/markov-regime-switching/README.md

    [We want to evaluate density forecasts, so we will use loss functions such as CRPS aswell.]

 # 2. TODO
+- Use oxford realized values to evaluate volatility forecasts.
+- Use code from ATSA to get the best static fat-tailed distribution to describe vola.

 - Use PCA and extract dynamic factor, then research if the dynamic factor can be forecasted usefully, then try to use that factor in a markov switching model (parameter).

 - Can we use something like gibbs sampling or the like (MCMC) together with such a dynamic factor (exogeneous var)?